Three methods are available to save, share, and edit the results of your observations.

 You can:

-- Share STELLINA images currently displayed right on social networks,
+• Share Vespera and Stellina images currently displayed right on social networks,

 If you plan to edit or share the image later, we recommend that you save your photo in your device.

-You can save STELLINA images at any time during your observation.
-You can also automatically save all generated images by plugging a USB memory stick into the battery compartment prior to beginning your observation.
-STELLINA will detect your USB stick and will ask you to choose the image format you would like to save (figure 3).
-Choose the “JPEG” format.
+You can save your smart telescope images at any time during your observation.
+You can also automatically save all generated images by plugging a USB memory stick into the battery compartment (for Stellina) or into the telescope internal memory ( Vespera).

 How to use the file?